apollographql/apollo-ios/docs/source/fetching/subscriptions.md

 }
 ```

-Once those operations are generated, you can use a `ApolloClient.subscribe(subscription:)` using a subscription-supporting network transport to subscribe, and continue to receive updates about changes until the subscription is cancelled.
+Once those operations are generated, you can use `ApolloClient.subscribe(subscription:)` using a subscription-supporting network transport to subscribe, and continue to receive updates about changes until the subscription is cancelled.

 ```swift
 let subscription = client.subscribe(subscription: ReviewAddedSubscription()) { result in